-Albinism refers to a group of rare inherited disorders that are present from birth.
-Albinism affects the amount of pigment found in the skin, hair, and eyes.
-People with albinism usually have little to no pigment in their eyes, skin, and hair.
-The degree of pigment loss can be quite variable.
-There are different types of albinism:
+Albinism is a group of rare, inherited disorders that affect the amount of a pigment called melanin.
+People with it have little to no pigment in their eyes, skin, and hair.

 - Children of parents who have albinism

-- Children of parents who do not have albinism, but carry the altered genes that cause this disorder
+- Children of parents who do not have albinism, but carry the faulty genes that cause it

 Copyright © Nucleus Medical Media, Inc.